HVIP Program Definitions Guide

 Public Fleet

-“Public fleet” for the purposes of this program includes all federal, state, city and government fleets plus public universities, public airports, public school districts, California public ports and special districts such as water, utility, and irrigation districts.
+Includes all federal, state, city and government fleets, plus public universities, public airports, public school districts, California public ports and special districts such as water, utility, and irrigation districts.

 Public Transit Bus